stellar/soroban-quest/quests/3-reverse-engineer/README.md

 There are a few different ways you could find a `contract_address` for an already deployed contract.
 Currently, all of them involve decoding XDR.
-Decoding can be done using the `soroban` cli, or the Stellar Laboratory, or RunKit, or you could come up with your own way to decode/encode the base64 as needed.
+Decoding can be done using the `stellar` cli, or the Stellar Laboratory, or RunKit, or you could come up with your own way to decode/encode the base64 as needed.
 But they all start with finding the correct XDR to decode.